 Insurance Company Car Accident Settlement Offer: Should I Take It?
 Talk to an Experienced Minnesota Attorney First.

 After a car accident that is caused by another driver, the other driver’s car insurance will sometimes call you and offer a quick settlement, usually $500 or $1,000, or even sometimes the entire amount of their insured’s policy limits if you were badly injured.
-You should ALWAYS consult with a top MN car accident lawyer before deciding whether to accept any offer to settle from the insurance company.
+Before you do anything, you should ALWAYS consult with a top MN car accident lawyer and discuss whether to accept any offer to settle from the insurance company.
 A good Minnesota car accident attorney will give you a free consultation to discuss the settlement offer with you before you make a decision.